cornell-dti/trends-in-web-dev-website/versioned_docs/version-2026fa/setup-editor.md

 Prettier is a code formatter that will automatically format your code to be consistent with the rest of the class.

-Install it the same way you did ESLint and it should automatically work!
+Install it the same way you did ESLint, then turn on "Format on Save" in your VSCode settings.
+It should be working after that!